The Coney Island Polar Bear Club found thousands plunging into the icy Atlantic on Jan. 1, 2017. (Credit: Getty Images / Yana Paskova)

 But Thomas admits the conch rarely makes an appearance these days.
 "I'm so poor at it, it sounds like someone beating a baby seal," he said.

-Once in the water, the group forms a big circle, holding hands and shouting and hollering.
+Once in the water, the group forms a big circle, holding hands and shouting.
 Then they break for a free swim.

 Credit: Cristian Salazar